Configuring the Access Point/Bridge for the

 Understanding Express Security Settings

-The SSIDs that you create using the Express security page appear in the SSID table at the bottom of the page.
-You can create up to 16 SSIDs on the wireless device.
+When the access point/bridge configuration is at factory defaults, the first SSID that you create using the Express security page overwrites the default SSID, install, which has no security settings.
+The SSIDs that you create appear in the SSID table at the bottom of the page.
+You can create up to 16 SSIDs on the access point.

 If you use VLANs on your wireless LAN and assign SSIDs to VLANs, you can create multiple SSIDs using any of the four security settings on the Express Security page.
 However, if you do not use VLANs on your wireless LAN, the security options that you can assign to SSIDs are limited because, on the Express Security page, encryption settings and authentication types are linked.
 Without VLANs, encryption settings (WEP and ciphers) apply to an interface such as the 2.4-GHz radio, and you cannot use more than one encryption setting on an interface.
 For example, when you create an SSID with static WEP with VLANs disabled, you cannot create additional SSIDs with WPA authentication because they use different encryption settings.
 If you find that the security setting for an SSID conflicts with another SSID, you can delete one or more SSIDs to eliminate the conflict.